CMMS Solution CMMS Blog What Is Maintenance Scheduling

 3. Asset accessibility and preparation

 Before beginning the maintenance task, it is essential to check whether the asset or equipment scheduled for maintenance is readily accessible and prepared for the task.
-At the same time, it is crucial to ensure the equipment is in a safe and suitable condition for maintenance operations, so it leads to a smoother and more efficient process.
+At the same time, it is crucial to ensure the equipment is in a safe and suitable condition for maintenance operations, which leads to a smoother and more efficient process.

 4. Allocation of tasks